Timwood0x10/memscope-rs/README.md

 ## 🙏 Help Me Improve This Project

-**I need your feedback!** While memscope-rs has comprehensive functionality, I believe it can be even better with your help.
+**I need your feedback!** While memscope-rs has useful functionality, I believe it can be even better with your help.

 ### 🐛 **Found a Bug?
 Please Tell Me!**

 I've put tremendous effort into testing, but complex software inevitably has edge cases I haven't encountered.
 Your real-world usage scenarios are invaluable:

 - **Performance issues** in your specific use case
 - **Compatibility problems** with certain crates or Rust versions
 - **Unexpected behavior** that doesn't match documentation
 - **Missing features** that would make your workflow easier